WaisKamal/squash/README.md

 ## Requirements

- - Node.js version 16.0 or later
+ - Node.js version 16.0 or later (for running locally)
  - Web browser:
    - Chrome version 80.0 or above
    - Firefox version 68 or above